 Executive and Philanthropy Circles.
 Senior leadership roles within an organization can leave us feeling isolated and alone.
 Get the support you need through this confidential peer group.

 Emerging Leaders Circle.
 If you are looking to grow a deeper career in nonprofit service, get the leadership coaching and a rich curriculum to make that happen.

 Questions?
-Contact Director of Learning & Impact, Danielle Brooks.
+Contact Senior Manager of Learning & Impact, Brian Ullman.

 The circle is the best professional development dollar I spend, hands down.
 It’s like having a private circle of mentors.
 I feel like I’m getting real-world, nuts and bolts help—things like templates, samples of what others are doing, etc. The group has helped me to also step back and look at the big picture through discussion of articles and best practices